shlee-lab/blockchain-papers-in-qualified-conferences/README.md

 # blockchain-papers-in-qualified-conferences

-This space shows paper lists about security analysis of blockchain in seven qualified conferences.
+This space shows a paper list of security analysis of blockchain in seven qualified conferences.

 Some papers can be omitted by my fault.